CBC-MIT/CTF-Writeups/README.md

 # CTF-Writeups

-This repo consists of the write-ups of CTF challenges solved by team Cyphers & nCreeps the branched CTF teams from CBC Community.
+This repo consists of the write-ups of CTF challenges solved by team nCreeps the branched CTF team from CBC Community.